 Alta lies directly under the Northern Light Oval, so your chances of seeing northern lights here are very good.
 We will spend the rest of the evening hunting the northern lights from aboard ship.

 Historic Narvik is situated in beautiful Arctic nature.
 The occupation of Norway during World War II started here in 1940.
-Join the included excursion to the Narvik War Museum to learn more about this specific time, as well as universal issues related to war, conflict, and human rights.
+Visit the Narvik War Museum to learn more about this specific time, as well as universal issues related to war, conflict, and human rights.

 If you’d rather spend the day outdoors in winter nature, you have several great options.